ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/advanced-next-steps.md

 ## String descriptors

-Here's one more USB exercise for you: add string descriptors support to the USB firmware.
+If you'd like to continue working on your workshop project, we recommend adding String Descriptors support to the USB firmware.

 - First, you'll want to read through section 9.6.7 of the USB spec, which covers string descriptors.
 - Next, we suggest you change your *configuration* descriptor to use string descriptors.
 You'll want to change the `iConfiguration` field to a non-zero value.